XYuktaaa/PACMAN-JJK/README.md

-# 🌀 Jujutsu Kaisen: PAC-MAN Edition
+# 🌀 Jujutsu Kaisen Edition: PAC-MAN

 A custom **Pac-Man-style arcade game** built in **Go** using the **Ebiten game engine**, featuring characters and theming inspired by **Jujutsu Kaisen**.
-Navigate Gojo through cursed mazes, collect pellets, and avoid powerful curses like Sukuna, Jogo, Kenjaku, and Mahito.
+Navigate Gojo through cursed mazes, collect pellets, and avoid powerful curses like Sukuna, Jogo, Kenjaku, and Mahito.(work under progress)

 ---